-More letters have been sent in this month regarding Turtle Doves.
-It's good to see that the community is aware of the problem and helping do something to control the pests.
+More letters have been sent in this month regarding Spotted Turtle-doves.
+It's great to see that the community is aware of the problem and helping do something to control the pests.
 Remember that trapping the birds is an exercise that takes time and patience.
 It takes time for the birds to accept the trap as a food source and even then, they may enter the trap infrequently.
-However, with perseverance, you will catch some birds a make a difference, as Steve's example shows below.
+However, with perseverance, you will catch some birds and make a difference, as Steve's example shows below.